AdobeDocs/commerce-admin-developer/src/pages/pattern-library/getting-user-input/date-time-selector.md

 ---
-group: admin-pattern-library
-title: Date and Time Selector
+title: Date and Time Selector | Commerce Admin Development
+description:
 ---

+# Date and time selector

 This topic discusses design standards and rules for date and time selection.
 This article is related to the Form Elements pattern.
 See [Form Elements](form-elements.md) for general rules on form usage and placement.